-Sustain Our Great Lakes partners will host the following webinars to share additional information pertinent to the funding opportunities offered by Sustain Our Great Lakes in 2021.
+Sustain Our Great Lakes partners will host the following webinar to share additional information pertinent to the funding opportunities offered by Sustain Our Great Lakes in 2022.

-SOGL 2021 Funding Opportunity - Guidance for Applicants

-January 13, 2021 at 11:00 AM Eastern Time

-This webinar will provide additional information on the current funding opportunity, provide additional guidance on the application process, and provide answers to participant questions.
-Webinar participants can register here:
+• SOGL 2022 Funding Opportunity - Guidance for Applicants January 25, 2022, from 11:00 AM to 1:00 PM Eastern Time This webinar will provide additional information on the SOGL 2022 funding opportunity including specific guidance on navigating the application process, answers to participant questions, specific guidance related to the funding categories offered in 2022 and answers to applicant questions.
+Participants can register here:

-https://attendee.gotowebinar.com/register/7598751659415128076
+https://attendee.gotowebinar.com/register/60391096373520397